~ Weave-Along ~ See the Weave-Along videos for this pattern at the bottom of this post!

 5. Cut yardage off the loom and zig zag stitch the edges.
 Machine wash cold on delicate cycle, tumble dry low and press.
 Cut towels apart at scrap yarn markers.
 Hem using your preferred method.

-Day 1: Introduction--what you will need and what you will learn
+Before You Start: Introduction--what you will need and what you will learn

-In addition to being GIST's Operations Manager and Wholesale Director, Christine is a weaver and exhibiting fiber artist.
+In addition to being Gist's Operations Manager and Wholesale Director, Christine is a weaver and exhibiting fiber artist.
 She scampered down the rabbit hole of rigid heddle weaving several years ago as a way to use up her knitting stash and never looked back.
 In addition to very practical cloth woven to adorn home and body (tea towels are her favorite home linen projects to weave), Christine also weaves conceptual works that explore themes of mood and memory, strength and fragility, and often reflect on the current political and ecological landscape.
 Her work is held in private collections across the country and is shown regionally in New England galleries.
 To see more of Christine's work, check out her Instagram.